Do I need a referral in order to book a consultation?

-You should bring us a complete copy of your medical file if you have already done any fertility testing or treatment elsewhere.
+If you have already done any fertility testing or treatment elsewhere then please email us a complete copy of your file.
 We also request a copy of your most recent Pap test(s), and copies of any previous surgery/pathology reports.

 Please note that some fertility centers separate female and male test results into separate files.
 In this case please be sure to request copies of BOTH files as the female file may not contain the male results such as previous semen analyses or blood tests.